Priyankasaggu11929/priyankasaggu11929.github.io/jouranl.md

 <sub>Today was a busy day.
 Hopefully, will slowly start implementing this from tomorrow.</sub>

 <sub>Just came across [this tweet](https://twitter.com/IanColdwater/status/1262237918309109760).
-It reminds me again, I've to be really thoughful about my own decisions too.</sub>
+Reminded me once again that I've to be really thoughful about my own decisions too.</sub>

 ---